kevinakasam/BeltDrivenEnder3/README.md

 # BeltDrivenEnder3
 ![alt text](https://github.com/kevinakasam/BeltDrivenEnder3/blob/main/BD_V3.jpg?raw=true)

-This Thing is still in progress.
-Readme and BOM will be updated soon!

-Please read the comments for more Informations.
-Feel free to contact me on Discord: kevinakasam#2097
+Please read Instructions and BOM for more informations.

+Intructions for MGN Version will be updated soon!
-All parts including Voron files for the Belt Driven Ender 3 V3.
+Feel free to contact me on Discord: kevinakasam#2097 All parts without Voron files for the Belt Driven Ender 3 V3(https://github.com/kevinakasam/BeltDrivenEnder3/tree/main/V3/Voronparts)

 Huge thanks to my mate Deutherius, who helped me over months, tested everything and brought this mod to perfection.
 Many thanks for the help, the photos and the new heated bed!